Tiny stones may cause no symptoms, but larger stones can cause excruciating pain in the area between the ribs and hips in the back.

 Removing a Stone With Sound Waves

-A ureteroscope (a small viewing tube, a kind of endoscope) can be inserted into the urethra and through the bladder to remove small stones in the lower part of the ureter that require removal.
+A ureteroscope (a small viewing telescope, a kind of endoscope) can be inserted into the urethra, through the bladder and up the ureter to remove small stones in the lower part of the ureter that require removal.
 In some instances, the ureteroscope can also be used with a device to break up stones into smaller pieces that can be removed with the ureteroscope or passed in the urine (a procedure called intracorporeal lithotripsy).
 Most commonly, holmium laser lithotripsy is used.
 In this procedure, a laser is used to break up the stone.

 Percutaneous nephrolithotomy may be used to remove some larger kidney stones.
 In percutaneous nephrolithotomy, doctors make a small incision in the person's back and then insert a telescopic viewing tube (called a nephroscope, a kind of endoscope) into the kidney.
 Doctors insert a probe through the nephroscope to break the stone into smaller pieces and then remove the pieces (nephrolithotripsy).

 Making the urine more alkaline (for example, with potassium citrate taken for 4 to 6 months by mouth) may sometimes gradually dissolve uric acid stones.
 Other types of stones cannot be dissolved this way.

 Surgical removal is sometimes needed for larger stones that are causing an obstruction.

 Endoscopic surgery is usually used to remove struvite stones.
 Antibiotics are not helpful in treating urinary tract infections Urinary Tract Infections (UTIs) read more until the infection stones are completely removed.